Create a load balancer in the Cloudflare dashboard

 An active-passive failover configuration sends traffic to the servers in your active pool until a failure threshold (configurable) is reached.
 At the point of failure, Cloudflare then redirects traffic to the passive pool.

 In the event that all pools are marked down, Cloudflare uses the fallback pool, which is the option of last resort for successfully sending traffic to an origin.
 Since the fallback pool is a last resort, its health is not taken into account, and Cloudflare reports its status as 'No Health'.
 You can nominate the fallback pool via the API or in the Cloudflare dashboard.
 For more on working with fallback pools, see .

-Access to Load Balancing via one of the following:
+- Access to Load Balancing: Load Balancing requires one of the following:

-- An Enterprise plan with Load Balancing enabled.
+- A Cloudflare Enterprise plan with Load Balancing enabled.

 - Load balancer hostname: The hostname for which the Cloudflare Load Balancer will manage traffic.
 The default hostname is the root hostname.

-- Origin servers (2): You will need access to at least two origin servers (origin-server-1 and origin-server-2, for example).
+- Origin servers (2): This walkthrough requires at least two origin servers (origin-server-1 and origin-server-2, for example).

-- Location: Initially, we will configure only a single geographic region.
+- Location: This walkthrough configures only a single geographic region.

 Create a load balancer